cristianasilviaB/intention-letter/README.md

 This opportunity at Analog Devices would be a fantastic chance to grow both **professionally** and **personally**, and I am confident that my passion for **VHDL** and my eagerness to learn make me a strong fit for the program.

-I would love the opportunity to discuss how my skills and background align with the program’s goals.

 Thank you for your time and consideration.

 ---